School of Cinema & Media Arts

 Separate Application Required

 In addition to the application and acceptance into Biola University, students interested in a degree within the School of Cinema & Media Arts must submit a supplemental application to be considered for acceptance.
 Please review the Cinema & Media Arts Admissions web page for more information.

 Substitution or Waiver of Course Requirements

-It is the goal of Cinema and Media Arts that students move through their academic programs in a timely minor.
+It’s the goal of Cinema & Media Arts that students move through their academic programs in a timely minor.
 Majors are expected to meet with an advisor every semester to review their progress.
 Advisors are available to answer questions about degree programs, grades, advisement and other matters.
-Academic course advising is provided through students' faculty advisors in the Office of Cinema and Media Arts, or through the university’s Advising Center and their peer academic advisor.
+Academic course advising is provided through students' faculty advisors in the Office of Cinema & Media Arts, or through the university’s Advising Center and their peer academic advisor.

 Minimum Grade Point Average Requirements